exaco/laravel-octane-dockerfile/README.md

 And the following PHP extensions are included:

-- [x] Swoole with support of OpenSSL, HTTP/2, Native cURL hook for coroutines, `mysqlnd` and Asynchronous DNS.
+- [x] Swoole with support of OpenSSL, HTTP/2, Native cURL hook for coroutines, `mysqlnd` and asynchronous DNS.
 - [x] OPcache
 - [x] Redis
 - [x] PCNTL